wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.3.1 =
+Update to fix the Full Text Search feature

 = 2.3 =
 A few great new features for WP Ultimate Recipe